slarse/pdfebc/README.rst

     - For development, use ``pip install -e .`` in a ``virtualenv``.
 3. All done!
 Type ``pdfebc -h`` on the command line for usage.
 4. Note that the first time you try to send an e-mail, the CLI will walk you through the creation of a configuration file.
 I strongly recommend that you use an `App password`_ instead of your actual account password.

 License
 =======
 This software is licensed under the MIT License.
-See the `LICENSE`_ file for specifics.
+See the `license file`_ file for specifics.

 TODO
 ====